vyperlang/vyper/vyper/venom/README.md

 - `stop`
 - `exit`

-Normalized basic blocks can not have multiple predecessors and successors.
+Normalized basic blocks cannot have multiple predecessors and successors.
 It has either one (or zero) predecessors and potentially multiple successors or vice versa.

 ### IRInstruction
 An `IRInstruction` consists of an opcode, a list of operands, and an optional return value.